pmknyc/pmknyc.github.io/_posts/2020-04-29-a_ruby_cli_application_daily_science_news.markdown

 Until now, I had been writing Ruby code as part of student lab exercises guided by highly specified [RSpec](https://rspec.info/) tests.
 The tests reward me with cheery green feedback messages when I write code that creates the objects and return values specified in the tests, much nicer than the scary red font that delivers error messages!
 Facing a blank editor screen and empty project folder is a different matter!

-Enter the Bundler {link} gem!
+Enter the [Bundler](https://bundler.io/) gem!
 Bundler sets up a conventional folder and file structure to build a Ruby gem application.
 Several key files are preloaded with instructions, links to helpful resources and example code to get you started.
-Working with Bundler was the first in a series of learning adventures with Ruby Gems { https://rubygems.org/} in this project.
+Working with Bundler was the first in a series of learning adventures with [Ruby Gems](https://rubygems.org/)  in this project.

 ### Finding Some Data

 One of the first steps was finding a website with content that was interesting to me and feasible to access, given my current skill level.
-The bootcamp training prepared students to read website data using either the Ruby gem, Nokogiri {https://rubygems.org/gems/nokogiri} for website scraping or an application program interface (API).
+The bootcamp training prepared students to read website data using either the Ruby gem, [Nokogiri](https://rubygems.org/gems/nokogiri) for website scraping or an application program interface (API).
 I chose to use scraping.

 ### Chopping That Data